Title: My Prince

 Disclaimer: I do not own this world or the characters.

-In the late evening, deep in the walls of Denirum's palace, King Alistair sat, brushing a frustrated hand through his short blonde hair, then pulling it down his face, past his sky blue eyes to the short hairs on his chin.
+In the late evening, deep in the walls of Denirum's palace, King Alistair sat, brushing a frustrated hand through his short blonde hair, then pulling it down his face, past his sky blue eyes to the prickling hairs on his chin.
 "It's days like this that I really don't want to be king," he mumbled to himself like a child pouting.

 "Your Majesty, are you sure you should say that?" said his evening guard, Peter from Redcliff.